laserpants/code-overload/README.md

     "he" ++ "llo"        -- (++ denotes string concatenation) can be reduced to "hello" (\x -> (x + 1)) 4    -- here, the function is applied to the value 4, hence this expression evaluates to 5

-For someone who comes from an imperative language background, programming in pure functional style can require a change in perspective.
+For someone who comes from an imperative language background, programming in pure functional style can require some change in perspective.

 #### Pure functions